Category Archives: Childcare

 My 8-year-old daughter is enrolled in camps this summer.
 She is going to Girl Scouts, guitar camp, soccer camp, and YMCA camp.
 Luckily, I work from home so on the days I don’t have something lined up, she will be home with me.
 My 2-year-old son will split time in daycare and our part time nanny because I could not handle him solo while I work at home.

 Looking to hire a babysitter or nanny?
-Bell Family Company provides fully vetted & FULLY VACCINATED on demand babysitting, including full and part time nannies, baby nurses, temporary care, help with virtual learning, and more!
-Learn why BFC is the best childcare agency, with childcare providers available across the U.S. (on-demand service available in the tri-state area).
+Bell Family Company provides fully vetted & FULLY VACCINATED on demand babysitting, including full and part time nannies, baby nurses, temporary care and more!
+Learn why BFC is the best childcare agency, with childcare providers available across the U.S. (on-demand service available in the Tri-state & Dallas areas).
 Contact us today to hire!

 What Is FSA and How Can It Be Used for Childcare?